colrich/educates-buildservice/workshop/content/exercises/04-session-namespaces.md

 workshopsession.training.eduk8s.io/sample-workshops-w02-s001
 ```

 Similar to before, you will see that there is one workshop session for the current workshop session you are working through.
+This is the session named ``{{session_name}}``.

-The others being for the sample workshops you just deployed.
+The other sessions are for the sample workshops you just deployed.
 Right now neither of those has been allocated to a user and are sitting there in reserve waiting.

 Since the intent of deploying workshops to Kubernetes is often to be able to teach something about Kubernetes, each workshop session is given a namespace in the cluster to use.
 This is called the session namespace and would be where a user working through a workshop could deploy applications.